 Pretty much the moral of half of H.P.
 Lovecraft's stories.
 The roleplayer jokes are that the only worthy treasure in a Lovecraft game are untranslatable crusty old books that permanently removes your character from play if you accidentally look at the pictures; reading any of it aloud may doom the reader, the group, humanity, the universe, all universes, or all that and beyond; that there are entire hierarchies of threats beyond that who will wipe out the merely-universe-killing threats without even noticing them, only to do the ultimate everybody dies (as soon as the stars are right).
 While the players have 1920's guns and would probably all die if they were against a single baby shoggoth, with the survivors going permanently insane.

-Slight subversion in Tamora Pierce's book Trickster's Choice.
-The main character is warned about the dangers of curiosity with this phrase.
+Slight subversion in Tamora Pierce's Daughter of the Lioness.
+Aly is warned about the dangers of curiosity with this phrase.
 In response, she tells the other character 'and satisfaction brought it back,' with a short complaint that no one seems to ever remember the second part of the saying.

 The Wizard of Oz remake Tin Man has the young D.G. set off the film's events; she insists on following a singing voice into a dark cave with ominous writing about evil darkness, a creepy, exploding rock face, and then on going in deeper to help a "little girl" crying for help.
 Her older sister Azkadelia rightly guesses the little girl wasn't what she seemed, and was in fact a (or perhaps "THE") Wicked Witch who was trapped there.
 She gets possessed for her foresight, and gets (rightly) more than a little peeved at her younger sister, setting her on a wicked rampage.